CodeGoat-dev/SecureMe/readme.md

 1. **Hardware Setup**:
    - Place the power supply in the top of your breadboard.
+   - Configure the power supply using the jumper caps to set one set of rails to 3.3V and the other to 5V+.
    - Place the microcontroller just under the power supply (making sure to leave room for USB).
    - Connect VSYS on the Pico to VCC and then connect GND.
    - Place the tilt switch sensor just beneath the microcontroller.